metricly/metricly-docs/content/integrations/microsoft-azure/azure-enable-guest-os-diagnostic.md

 author: Lawrence Lane
 ---

-Azure Virtual Machines will share boot diagnostic metrics by default, which are a small subset of core metrics.
-To enable Guest OS diagnostic (basic) metrics that provide more information about your machine, you’ll need to follow these steps (depending on your situation):
+Azure Virtual Machines have a subset of core metrics by default.
+However, guest OS diagnostic metrics are needed for CloudWisdom's Azure cost reports.
+To enable guest OS diagnostic metrics, you’ll need to follow the steps below:

-## Enable Basic Metrics on Existing VM
+## Enable Guest OS Diagnostic Metrics on an Existing VM
 1. In Azure, navigate to **Virtual machines**.
 2. Select a virtual machine.
 Another window with options will open.
-3. Select **Diagnostic settings**.
+3. Select **Diagnostic settings** under *Monitoring*.
 4. Choose one of the existing Diagnostic storage accounts or create a new one.
 Note: Additional charges in Azure may apply.
-5. Click the **Enable guest-level monitoring** button
+5. Click the **Enable guest-level monitoring** button.
+Note: This operation can take a few minutes to complete.
-6. Under _Metrics_, ensure **Basic** is selected and all the metrics underneath are checked.
-7. Click the **Save** button.

-CloudWisdom will begin showing basic VM metrics after a few minutes.
+CloudWisdom will begin showing guest OS diagnostic metrics for your existing Azure Virtual Machine elments after a few minutes.

-## Enabling basic metrics on a new VM
+## Enable Guest OS Diagnostic Metrics on a New VM
 1. In Azure, navigate to **Virtual machines**.
 2. At the top of the _Virtual machines_ window, click **Add**.
-3. Select the type and create the instance.
+3. Complete steps 1-3 (*Basics*, *Disks*, *Networking*)
-4. In Step 4, under _Management_, set **OS guest diagnostics** to "On".
+4. In step 4, under _Management_, set **OS guest diagnostics** to "On".
 Choose one of the existing Diagnostic storage accounts or create a new one.
 Note: Additional charges in Azure may apply.
 5. Finish creating the VM.

-CloudWisdom will begin showing basic VM metrics after a few minutes.
+CloudWisdom will begin showing your new Azure Virtual Machine elments with guest OS diagnostic metrics after a few minutes.